 Demonstration services receive a 75% match through the demonstration.
 Supplemental services and administrative expenses both receive a 50% federal match under the demonstration.
-Supplemental and demonstration services may only be paid for individuals who become MFP participants, and administrative expenses are capped on a per participant basis.

-&lt;sup>1 For individuals that meet the MFP eligibility criteria, but transition and receive their qualified home and community-based services through a State Plan program that does not offer transitions funds, up to \$3000 of flex funds may be expended.
+1 For individuals that meet the MFP eligibility criteria, but transition and receive their qualified home and community-based services through a State Plan program that does not offer transitions funds, up to \$3000 of flex funds may be expended.